sjgillman/sjgillman.github.io/README.md

-# Repository for my webpage
+# Repository for Sierra Gillman website
+website includes:
+- graduate research
+- about me
+- cv and publications
+- teaching